 Mittelschmerz as an Ovulation Sign

 If you are actively trying to get pregnant, you know that the best time to get pregnant is around when you ovulate.
 Besides the normal signs of fertility, like egg white cervical mucus, mittelschmerz is a major ovulation indicator.
-If the pain isn’t too bad, you might want to cue your significant other in on the fact.
+If the pain isn’t too bad, you might want to let your significant other know what is going on.
 Timing wise, now would be the best time to have sex if you are trying to get pregnant.

 What Can I Do to Relieve Ovulation Pain?

-No specific treatment is required for ovulation pain as this only occurs for a short time.
-Nevertheless, there are ways to make this time of your monthly cycle much easier.
+No specific treatment is usually required for ovulation pain as this only occurs for a short time.
+If it isn’t over quickly, and the pain lingers, there are ways to make this time of your monthly cycle much easier.
 Take plenty of time to rest until the pain is gone, taking warm (not hot) baths to feel relaxed, and drink plenty of fluids to keep you properly hydrated.
+You can try anything that you usually use when you have period cramps.

-For women with severe ovulation pain, over-the-counter pain relievers, like ibuprofen or aspirin, and a heating pad applied over the abdomen will usually provide relief from the pain of mittelschmerz.
+For women with severe ovulation pain, over-the-counter pain relievers, like ibuprofen or aspirin, and a heating pad applied over the abdomen will usually provide relief from the pain.
 You can also try pain relievers that are marketed for menstrual pain such as Midol.

 When Should I Be Concerned?